ukriish/get-email-w3.org/README.md

 ```bash
 python scrapEmail.py <filename>
 ```

-else if running for the first time then make use of
+Here just run `$ python scrapEmail.py MonthLinks.pkl`

+else if you would like to generate the pickle file yourself run
 ```bash
 python scrapEmail.py
 ```